Christian-Stieber/Christians-Steam-Framework/ReadMe.md

        Only a "blocking" API right now -- but note that this only blocks the fiber making the call, nothing else.
      * server-initiated (notifications in particular) are high up on my ToDo-list

-# USAGE
+# DATA FILES

-## Using

-For now (and the forseeable future) there's only the console UI, and its currently a very basic implementation.
-Launch the program in a command prompt/terminal window.

-You can hit the `Return/Enter` or `TAB` key at any time (when there's no input prompt) to enter command mode.
-There aren't a whole lot of commands yet, but the basic infrastructure works so I'll be adding more as I go along.

-The `help` command gives a list of commands.
-Note that they are case-sensitive, so the `EXIT` command really needs to be entered like that.

-Just hit return to enter an empty command line to exit command mode.

-Keep in mind that all other console activity will be blocked while in command mode.
-In particular, if you `launch`/`create` a bot, and it prompts for a password or a SteamGuard code, you will not see this prompt until you leave command mode.

-## Files

-The bot stores data in `%LOCALAPPDATA%\Christian-Stieber\Steam-framework` or `~/.SteamBot/`.
+The bot stores data in `%LOCALAPPDATA%\Christian-Stieber\Steam-framework` or `~/.Christians-Steam-Framework`.
 For now, these are unencrypted, but I'll change that eventually.

 You'll find a logfile there as well -- but I'm not sure whether it's properly flushed on Windows.